Match first error

 • The second argument, ISERROR(data), is the array that XMATCH will search within.
 This is the array of TRUE and FALSE values generated by ISERROR.

 • The third argument, 0, specifies an exact match.
 XMATCH will find the first occurrence of TRUE in the array, corresponding to the first error in the range B3:B12.
 If TRUE is found, XMATCH returns the position (relative to the array B3:B12) of the first TRUE in the array, corresponding to the position of the first error in the range.
-For example, if the first error is in B7, XMATCH would return 5, as B7 is the fifth position in the range B3:B12.
+For example, if it is in B7, XMATCH would return 5, as B7 is the fifth position in the range B3:B12.

 The formula returns a number that represents the position of the first cell with an error in B3:B12.
 If no errors exist in the range, XMATCH will return an #N/A error, as TRUE is not found in the array.